leifdenby/SENSE_convml_tt/README.md

 ## Getting started

+To work through the exercises you will need two things:

+1) A copy of the exercises (the repository you're looking at right now!) and the associated dataset

+2) A copy of the `convml_tt` python module installed into a conda environment

+### 1. Downloading the exercises and dataset

-Clone this repository so that you have a local copy of the exercises
+Choose a suitable parent directory (for example your desktop, `~/Desktop`) and clone this repository so that you have a local copy of the exercises

 ```bash
 git clone https://github.com/leifdenby/SENSE_convml_tt